tatey/mocha-rails/README.md

-# MochaRails
+# Mocha::Rails

-MochaRails integrates the [Mocha](http://visionmedia.github.com/mocha/) JavaScript test framework with the Rails (>= 3.1) Asset Pipeline.
+Mocha::Rails integrates the [Mocha](http://visionmedia.github.com/mocha/) JavaScript test framework with the Rails (>= 3.1) Asset Pipeline.

 **Note:** This project is modeled on [Jasminerice](https://github.com/bradphelan/jasminerice) and is fairly simple.
 If you want more features, please consider [Konacha](https://github.com/jfirebaugh/konacha), which provides a sandboxed server running on another port, a command-line task, fixtures, transactions, and other goodies.
 I will continue to maintain and upgrade MochaRails, however, so if its smaller feature set fits your needs, by all means please use it.

 ## Description

-MochaRails is a mountable Rails engine that serves a browser-based Mocha test suite, along with your development JavaScript files, via the Asset Pipeline.
+Mocha::Rails is a mountable Rails engine that serves a browser-based Mocha test suite, along with your development JavaScript files, via the Asset Pipeline.

 It loads [Chai](http://chaijs.com) for assertions, although since Mocha is decoupled from the assertion library, you can use another assertion library if you choose (or even write your own.)